Picovoice/picovoice/demo/react/README.md

 The demo uses "Bumblebee" as the Porcupine wake word and "Alarm Clock" as the Rhino context for follow-on commands.

-When the demo is loaded and you have granted microphone permissions, say the following e.g.:
+When the demo is loaded, and you have granted microphone permissions, say the following e.g.:

 > "Bumblebee, set a timer for five minutes"